 When I am lying on my tummy, I can support my body with my forearm and lift up my head

-I also enjoy other physical activities with you, for example, play and attract me from either side so that I shall roll from side to side to find you
+I also enjoy other physical activities with you, for example, keep switching sides to attract and play with me by my side, so that I shall turn my eyes and head from side to side to see you

-Put ankle bands on my feet and let me play with them.
-This enables me to be active in exploring about my body
+Secure ankle rattles or foot finder toys on my feet and let me play with them.
+This encourages me to be active in exploring and discovering my body

 I try to roll from tummy to back and back to tummy

-Do not leave me alone on your bed or sofa to avoid me falling down and getting hurt
+Do not leave me unattended on your bed or sofa to prevent me from falling off and getting hurt